scandio/lmvc-patat/README.md

 2. Then `cd lmvc-patat && sh bootstrap.sh`.
 This will load all *bower* and *composer* dependencies and setup caching-directories for the [Asset Pipeline](https://github.com/scandio/lmvc-modules/tree/master/lib/Scandio/lmvc/modules/assetpipeline).
 3. Do not forget to import the [database](https://github.com/scandio/lmvc-patat/blob/master/docs/lmvc-patat.sql)
 4. Copy the contents of the [sample-config.json](https://github.com/scandio/lmvc-patat/blob/master/sample-config.json) into a file named *config.json* and adjust its values if needed.
-5. Lastly copy the contents of the [.-sample-htaccess-file](https://github.com/scandio/lmvc-patat/blob/master/.htaccess) into a new *.htaccess* and set the app's root to whereever the app resides on your own *localhost*.
+5. Now copy the contents of the [.sample-htaccess-file](https://github.com/scandio/lmvc-patat/blob/master/.sample-htaccess) into a new *.htaccess* and set the app's root to whereever the app resides on your own *localhost*.
+6. Lastly copy the contents of the [/app/javascripts/sample-config.js](https://github.com/scandio/lmvc-patat/blob/master/app/javascripts/sample-config.js) into a new *config.js* and set the app's root to whereever the app resides on your own *localhost* too.

 ## Setup the database